 5. Listen to determine if sound still emanating from radio.
 If so, start again from Step 1.

-Once you’ve mastered your car radio, try that method on your other technology devices.
+Once you’ve mastered your car radio, try that method on your other technology paraphernalia.
 They may work a bit differently, but with a little tweaking, you’ll get the hang of it.
 Some will have to withdraw from their devices like an addict.
 I know it’s hard, but it’s also calming, liberating, and gratifying.
 Take charge of yourself, people!
 No one else will.

 Please pass my blog along to anyone else who might be interested and post it on your Facebook, Twitter and other social media.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.